jekyllgrim/ZScript_Basics/02_Defining_ZScript_classes.md

 This will create an actor that has 100 health, is solid (you can't pass through it by walking), shootable (attacks will damage it and reduce its health; it'll also bleed unless you add the `+NOBLOOD` flag), and has a 32x56 hitbox in map units.

-Note that flags don't require a `;` after them, in contrast to properties, but you can add them if you want, it doesn't mater.
+Note that adding `;` after a flag definition is optiona, in contrast to properties.

 If you want to *unset* a flag, it has to be preceded with `-`.
 However, note that all flags are *false by default*.
-You may need to unset flags if your class is based on another actor, rather than the base `Actor` (this is called inheritance, briefly covered further in this chapter).
+You may need to unset flags if your class is based on another actor, rather than the base `Actor`, which already has some flags set (this is called inheritance, briefly covered further in this chapter).
+For example, if you create a new class based on `Zombieman` (the Doom enemy), it'll already have flags such as SOLID, SHOOTABLE, ACTIVATEMCROSS and some others set.

 Most properties and flags can be modified dynamically on already spawned actors—this will be described in the [Pointers and casting](08_Pointers_and_casting.md) chapter.

+ZScript also features two flag combos: `Monster` and `Projectile`.
+These can be added to the Default block as properties; simply adding them to the definition enables a set of flags that are normally used by all monsters or projectiles.
+These combos can be seen [on ZDoom Wiki](https://zdoom.org/wiki/Actor_properties#Flag_combos).
+Note that you don't always need these combos in full.
+For example, the `Projectile` combo enables the NOGRAVITY flag, but if you want to create a gravity-affected projectile (like a grenade), you'll need to unset that flag.

 ## Actor states